Tour of Jersey, Channel Islands

 Elizabeth

-Castle is situated on the tidal
+Castle is on the tidal Island

-Island L'Islet, in St. Aubin's Bay.
+L'Islet, in St. Aubin's Bay.

 Construction of the Castle began in